NandanNayak/HelloWorld/README.md

 ## Execute the Jar file

 Once the Maven build succeeds, a `HelloWorld-1.0-SNAPSHOT.jar` is generated in the `target` directory.
+To execute the jar, run the below command.

 ```bash
 java -jar /HelloWorld/target/HelloWorld-1.0-SNAPSHOT.jar